aditya0520/shepherd-money-Assessment/README.md

 ```
 I used chatGPT for my assistance as I was not very well versed with Spring Boot's DB working.
-Needless to say, I understand the MVC architecture well.
 ```